 Benefits Of A French Drain

-- Low maintenance: Once installed, it only requires low maintenance, making it an economical long-term solution lasting 30-40 years.
+- Low Maintenance: Once installed, it only requires low maintenance, making it an economical long-term solution lasting 30-40 years.

-How To Install French Drains?
+How To Install French Drains

 Installing a French drain is a reasonably direct process.
-The difficulty will depend on the scale and scope of the project.
+The installation difficulty will depend on the scale and scope of the project.

 Here are the steps to install an efficient french drain: